- EdgeSpot discovered an intriguing zero-day vulnerability exploiting PDF documents in Chrome.

 Experts spotted that one of the two domains readnotify[.]com or burpcollaborator[.]net was receiving the data.

-The experts actually found out that this Chrome bug was being exploited by two distinct sets of malicious PDF files.
-Both of them were circulated in October 2017 and September 2018, respectively.
+This Chrome bug was being exploited by two distinct sets of malicious PDF files, both of them circulated in October 2017 and September 2018, respectively.